NeuCharFramework/NcfDocs/docs/start/start-develop/get-ncf-template.md

 <img src="./images/get-ncf-template-06-create-project.png" />

-> Here, `MyProject` is the project name and can be modified as needed.
-If the `-n` parameter is not provided, the default name will be used.
+> Among them, `MyProject` is the project name, which can be modified as needed.
+If the `-n` parameter is not provided, the default name will be used to create.

-## Get Source Code from Source Address
+## Method 2: Get Source Code from Source Address

-Taking Gitee as an example, there are several ways to get the source code from the open-source project repository:

 The following two code hosting addresses are the official code release channels for NCF: